 The Bahamas is a beautiful destination that has got so much to offer as a country.
 Imagine a picture of your feet immersed in the warm white sand with the beautiful waves splashing onto the shore.

 Here, weddings are treated like more than just special occasions, so you can be sure that your big day will have everything that you dreamed of and much more.
-We provide you with everything that you need to know about your destination wedding cost in the Bahamas.
+We provide you with everything that you need to know about your Bahamas destination wedding cost.

 Average Cost of a Bahamas Destination Wedding